 This research theme encompasses the original research focus areas of Curriculum Architecture, Content Management and Delivery, and Simulation and Part Task Training.

 The Workforce Development and Training projects and the respective outcomes are:

 ATC Scenario Training Technology (ASTT): Scenario exploration technology platform prototype to enable on demand practice of air traffic control scenarios to enhance En Route training.
+This project is categorized primarily as Workforce Development and Training and secondarily as Human Factors.
 Project completed.

 Best Practices and Methods for Virtual Training Delivery: Recommendations for transition to virtual training environment with synchronous and asynchronous instructional delivery techniques, simulation, and online learning management for courses such as AT Basics and Initial Tower.
 Project completed.

 Course Development: Means for modernizing training flexibility by demonstrating development of aviation technical courses using innovative instructional systems design practices.
 Project completed.

 Course to Module Conversion: Development of a course to module protocol document to detail the concept of modular curriculum as well as the steps necessary to dissect a course and identify its modular components.
 Phase II of Modular Curriculum Design project.

 Create COE Strategic Framework – Modernization of Airworthiness Training: The goal of this project is to create teaching and training materials to serve as a foundation for airworthiness precepts that can be infused into engineering education and professional training.
 As a function of outcome successes, future concepts will be incorporated into other teaching efforts at a national level to support defining airworthiness engineering as a new formal discipline.